Unbiased Learning of Deep Generative Models with Structured Discrete Representations: Experimental Protocol

-All experiments use a 16-dimensional latent space.
-We train using the Adam \citep{kingma2014adam} optimizer for network parameters and stochastic natural gradient descent for graphical model parameters, with a batch size of 128 and learning rate $10^{-3}$ (the transformer DVAE uses learning rate $10^{-4}$, which improved performance).
-We train all methods for 200 epochs on MOCAP and 100 epochs on WSJ0 (including VAE-pretraining for 10 epochs for SVAE/SIN methods), which we found was sufficient for convergence.
+All experiments use latent space with dimension $D=16$.
+We train using the Adam \citep{kingma2014adam} optimizer for neural network parameters, and stochastic natural gradient descent for graphical model parameters, with a batch size of $B=128$ and learning rate $10^{-3}$ (the transformer DVAE uses learning rate $10^{-4}$, which improved performance).
+We train all methods for 200 epochs on MOCAP and 100 epochs on WSJ0 (including VAE-pre-training for 10 epochs for SVAE/SIN methods), which we found was sufficient for convergence.

+For the SVAE-SLDS, we initialize the graphical model parameters after these 10 epochs of VAE pre-training of the networks.
+We found that the discrete latent variables could not meaningfully cluster the continuous latent variable at the beginning of training, when the encoder outputs do not yet contain high mutual information with the observations.
+After VAE pre-training, we sampled 100 sequences and encoded them.
+We then normalized the resulting approximate likelihood functions and sampled to obtain plausible sequences in the latent space.
+We trained an auto-regressive HMM model on the resulting sequences using memoized variational inference, which uses adaptive proposals to avoid local optima as implemented in \texttt{bnpy} \cite{hughes2013memoized,hughes2015scalable}, to initialize the parameters $\eta$ of $q(\theta)$.

 Table \ref{tab:arch} summarizes the network architectures used, numbers of parameters, and compute needed to run the main experiments of this paper.
-Note that ``Rev. LSTM" denotes a reverse-order LSTM and ``TF-LSTM" refers to the ``teacher-forcing" LSTM that is shared between the encoder and decoder \citep{dvae}.
+Note that ``Rev. LSTM'' denotes a reverse-order LSTM and ``TF-LSTM'' refers to the ``teacher-forcing'' LSTM that is shared between the encoder and decoder \citep{dvae}.
 For the transformer, attention modules in the decoder include causal masks, and all attentions are single-headed.
 Skip connections are not listen in the table.
 For a full specification of the architecture, see \cite{lin2023speech} (Table~\ref{tab:arch} outlines the architecture choices at each layer of that paper's framework).

 For each model, we list the number of parameters for the MOCAP dataset.
 Even though the same architecture is used for both models, WSJ0 has a higher data dimension (513 vs 84) resulting in 109,824 more parameters in the encoder (via the first layer) and the decoder (in the last layer).
 The total amount of computation across both datasets amounts to 6 GPU days for A10G GPUs on an EC2 instance.